Single node on-prem deployment on Gaudi AI Accelerator¶

 {"asr_result":"you"}

-You can upload documents (.txt, .doc, .pdf), audio, and video to get a summary of the content.
+Documents (.txt, .doc, .pdf), audio, and video can be uploaded to get a summary of the content.
+For each type of document, there are different input formats.

 curl http://${host_ip}:8888/v1/docsum \